Alexber17/Alexber17.github.io/README.md

     - CSS
     - Sweetalert2
 ## Approach:
-The main element in the game is the maze this element was acomplish creating a matrix of div with a propieti of mouse over
+The main element in the game is the maze, this element was acomplished creating a matrix of div with a property of mouse over, I defined the path of the levels with arrays so it will be easy to add more levels in the future.
 ## Challenges:
     -Make the metrix of divs with the mouse over function.
-    -Make each level in base a array that define the function on a array.
+    -Make each level in base a array that defines the function on a array.
-    -Keep track when the mouse go in the path in the correct way
+    -Keep track of when the mouse goes in the path in the correct way
 ## Additional information:
 Early state in the develoment
 ![](img/1.png)